kubernetes-retired/service-catalog/docs/design.md

 Before a Service can be used by an Application it must first be registered with the Kubernetes platform.
-Since Services are managed by Service Brokers we must first register the Service Broker by creating an instance of a `ServiceBroker`:
+Since Services are managed by Service Brokers we must first register the Service Broker by creating an instance of a `ClusterServiceBroker`:

     kubectl create -f broker.yaml

 where `broker.yaml` might look like:

-    apiVersion: servicecatalog.k8s.io/v1alpha1
+    apiVersion: servicecatalog.k8s.io/v1beta1
-    kind: ServiceBroker
+    kind: ClusterServiceBroker
     metadata:
-      name: BestDataBase
+      name: best-db-broker
     spec:
       url: http://bestdatabase.com

+**Note:** As the name implies, the `ClusterServiceBroker` resource is cluster-scoped, ie, outside of any namespace.

-**TODO** beef-up theses sample resource snippets
+**TODO** beef-up these sample resource snippets

-After a `ServiceBroker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
+After a `ClusterServiceBroker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
 The Controller will then query the Service Broker (at the `url` specified) for the list of available Services.
-Each Service will then have a corresponding `ServiceClass` resource created:
+Each Service will then have a corresponding `ClusterServiceClass` resource created:

-    apiVersion: servicecatalog.k8s.io/v1alpha1
+    apiVersion: servicecatalog.k8s.io/v1beta1
-    kind: ServiceClass
+    kind: ClusterServiceClass
     metadata:
       name: smallDB
-      brokerName: BestDataBase
-      plans...
+    spec:
+      bindable: true
+      clusterServiceBrokerName: ups-broker
+      description: A user provided service
+      externalID: 4f6e6cf6-ffdd-425f-a2c7-3c9258ad2468
+      externalName: user-provided-service
+      planUpdatable: false

-Notice that each Service can have one or more Plans associated with it.
+Each Service has one or more Plans associated with it.

+For each plan of each service, a `ClusterServicePlan` will be created.

 **TODO** Anything special about the CF flows we need to discuss?

 Users can then query for the list of available Services:

-    kubectl get services
+    kubectl get clusterserviceclasses

 ### Creating a Service Instance